-The Nelson Family Legacy continues as Ricky’s twins Matthew and Gunnar Nelson present an interactive, multi-media rock and roll concert experience, taking the audience on a musical journey down memory lane.
-Matthew and Gunnar perform their dad’s greatest hits including "Poor Little Fool," "Hello Mary Lou," "Travelin’ Man," "I’m Walking," and "Garden Party,” alongside their self-penned chart toppers "Love & Affection" and "After the Rain."
-This show is truly a slice of Americana.
+The Nelson Family Legacy continues as Ricky’s twins, Matthew and Gunnar Nelson, present an interactive, multi-media rock and roll concert experience, taking the audience on a musical journey down memory lane.
+Matthew and Gunnar perform their dad’s greatest hits including "Poor Little Fool," "Hello Mary Lou," "Travelin’ Man," "I’m Walking," and "Garden Party," along with their self-penned chart toppers "Love & Affection" and "After the Rain."
+This show is truly a slice of Americana!

-The Texas Tenors are the most successful music group and third highest selling artists in the history of NBC’s America’s Got Talent.
-Since appearing on the show in 2009, JC, Marcus and John have released 4 studio albums, 2 PBS Specials, 4 DVDs, multiple singles and a children’s book that have earned them impressive recognition, including 3 Emmy Awards.
+The Texas Tenors are the most successful musical group and third highest selling artists in the history of NBC’s America’s Got Talent.
+Since appearing on the show in 2009, JC, Marcus and John have released multiple studio albums, PBS Specials, DVDs and a children’s book that have earned them impressive recognition, including 3 Emmy Awards.
 Their most recent albums Rise and A Collection of Broadway and American Classics both debuted at #1 on the Billboard Classical chart.

-These classically trained, versatile tenors have performed more than 1,300 concerts around the world including headline shows in Las Vegas, China and a 24-city tour in the United Kingdom.
-The Texas Tenors celebrated 10 years together in 2019 by launching their “10th Anniversary Tour.”
-They are honored to be included among the top 50 acts in the world and take pride in remaining the same self-managed and self-produced "three friends with a dream."
+These classically trained, versatile tenors have performed more than 1,400 concerts around the world and lay claim to being Billboard Magazine’s #10 Classical Artists in the World for 2019.
+They take pride in remaining the same self-managed and self-produced "three friends with a dream."